gfredericks/schema-bijections/README.md

 solve all of the problems mentioned above, but I quickly noticed some drawbacks.

 My primary use case was for specifying a JSON HTTP API.
-I would use schemas to describe the input and output data structures, in their clojure-fluent form.
+I used schemas to describe the input and output data structures, in their clojure-fluent form.
 Among the drawbacks:

 - Coercers only helped for coercing the input, not the output.
 For